-Negative property valuations combined with increasing cost of debt, inflow from our committed pipeline, redemption payments, and the increase of interest rates, puts pressure on the leverage and other funding and rating targets.
+We see increasing cost of debt, inflow from our committed pipeline, redemption payments, and relatively high interest rates, and this puts pressure on the leverage and other funding and rating targets.
 To mitigate this, Vesteda must:

-- Not exceed the agreed upon leverage of 30% activity; - Closely monitor its other financial ratios. - Maintain an adequate liquidity position.
+- Not exceed the agreed upon leverage of 30% activity.

+- Closely monitor its financial ratios.

+- Maintain an adequate liquidity position.